jrnwilliams/piper-voice-training-guide/piper-voice-training-guide.md

 > **Train a custom text-to-speech voice on any Linux computer, including low-end hardware and CPU-only systems.**
 >
 > This guide exists because the official Piper training pipeline is **broken and archived** (October 2025).
-Every fix here was discovered through real troubleshooting on a machine with **no GPU, no NVIDIA graphics, and a standard Fedora Linux installation.**
+Every fix here was discovered through real troubleshooting on a machine with **no usable GPU, no NVIDIA graphics, and a standard Fedora Linux installation.**
 >
 > **Accessible design note:** Written for screen-reader users.
 All code blocks use plain text (no images).
 All pitfalls are called out explicitly.
 Steps are numbered and self-contained.
 Use screen-reader "jump to heading" navigation to move between sections.